-These were the main supplies I used to make the clouds (like I mentioned earlier on, there really are no tools involved in making these fondants clouds, so essentially its only these 2 supplies:
+Like I mentioned earlier, there really are no tools involved in making these fondants clouds.
+So essentially it's only these 2 supplies:

-Shortening - I used shortening to attach the clouds on the sides of the cake.
+- Shortening - I used shortening to attach the clouds on the sides of the cake.
 Fondant glue can also be used, but shortening can do the work just as fine.

 And this was how I made and assembled the clouds on the rainbow birthday cake:

-I then rolled the pieces to form smooth balls.
+- I then rolled the pieces to form smooth balls.

-One by one, I pressed them lightly with my thumb to flatten them slightly.
+- One by one, I pressed them lightly with my thumb to flatten them slightly.

-And then, using shortening, I attached the flattened balls of fondant all around the base of the cake.
+- And then, using shortening, I attached the flattened balls of fondant all around the base of the cake.
 In doing this, I made sure the sizes of the fondant balls vary such that I had a good mix of the varying sizes well alternated all around cake.

-Again, I attached another row of fondant balls, this time, overlapping the earlier row and the base of the rainbow.
+- Again, I attached another row of fondant balls, this time, overlapping the earlier row and the base of the rainbow.

 - And then, I added one more flattened ball, this time, overlapping on the second row of clouds.
 And this was how one side of the clouds surrounded rainbow looked like.

-I repeated the same process on the other end of the rainbow, with some fondant balls overlapping the first row and the rainbow, while others directly above the first row but overlapping the rainbow.
+- I repeated the same process on the other end of the rainbow, with some fondant balls overlapping the first row and the rainbow, while others directly above the first row but overlapping the rainbow.

-And this was how the completed rainbow fondant clouds at the base of the rainbow looked like.
+- And this was how the completed rainbow fondant clouds at the base of the rainbow looked like.

-Next were the free form clouds on the sides of the cake.
+- Next were the free-form clouds on the sides of the cake.
 These clouds were made similar to the rainbow fondant clouds.
 Again, I formed random sized fondant balls and flattened each lightly with my thumb.

-I picked balls of varying sizes for each cloud and arranged them one by one, as close to one another as possible in a cluster.
+- I picked balls of varying sizes for each cloud and arranged them one by one, as close to one another as possible in a cluster.

-And these was how the finished clouds looked like.
+- And these was how the finished clouds looked like.
 Wasn't that easy?